-In less than four months, CoreView has enabled The Wonderful Company to optimize its license management and reconstruct Office 365 into a set of virtual-tenants assigned for each business division in the company.
+In less than four months, CoreView has enabled The Wonderful Company to optimize its license management and reconstruct Microsoft 365 into a set of virtual tenants assigned for each business division in the company.
 These virtual tenants have provided a completely segmented environment with the appropriate security boundaries to delegate admin rights and management permissions that allow each business division to support their users independently.
-Specific improvements to the management of Office 365 include the following:
+Specific improvements to the management of Microsoft 365 include the following:

 Admin Rights Delegation

-CoreView has enabled The Wonderful Company to effectively segment its Office 365 tenant into separate groupings, or virtual-tenants based on business units.
+CoreView has enabled The Wonderful Company to effectively segment its Microsoft 365 tenant into separate groupings, or virtual tenants based on business units.
 Each business unit has been assigned a set of administrators who were delegated specific tasks and capabilities to successfully manage their separate user community.